TypeCellOS/BlockNote/packages/website/docs/docs/blocks.md

 `id:` The block's ID.
 Multiple blocks cannot share a single ID, and a block will keep the same ID from when it's created until it's removed.

 `type:` The block's type, such as a paragraph, heading, or list item.
-For an overview of built-in block types, see [Block Types](block-types).
+For an overview of built-in block types, see [Block Types & Properties](block-types).

 `props:` The block's properties are stored in a set of key/value pairs and specify how the block looks and behaves.
 Different block types have different props - see [Block Types](block-types) for more.